 What is WordPress.com?

-WordPress.com is a for-profit website that is powered by a company called Automattic.
+WordPress.com is the commercial, for-profit website that is powered by a company called Automattic.
 This platform is hosted for you and works more like a website builder (e.g. HostGator’s website builder, Squarespace, Wix, etc).

 WordPress.com is initially simpler for novice website owners to use.
 The reason?
 They take care of all the hosting, register your domain for you, and provide built-in plugins.
 All you have to do to get started is sign up and start building your site.